MuktiKsinha/Uber_Demand_Prediction/README.md

 <p>
 The model is evaluated using
 <strong>MAPE (Mean Absolute Percentage Error)</strong>,
-which measures prediction accuracy in percentage terms and is well-suited for demand forecasting problems.
+which is well-suited for demand forecasting problems.
 </p>

 <h3>📘 MAPE Formula</h3>